Navezjt/AI-Song-Of-Ice-And-Fire/README.md

 <img width="600" alt="Screen Shot 2023-06-18 at 3 49 15 PM" src="./character_in_out_story.png">

 Can the writing be detected as written by an AI?
 Sometimes.
-OpenAI's official AI detection software stated that the generated text was "very unlikely" to be written by an AI.
+OpenAI's official AI detection software stated that the generated text was "very unlikely" to be written by an AI (UPDATE: OpenAI's detection tool [shut down](https://decrypt.co/149826/openai-quietly-shutters-its-ai-detection-tool)).
 However, there are far better AI detection tools out there that have no problem identifying this text as AI generated.

 <img width="600" alt="Screen Shot 2023-06-19 at 8 21 37 PM" src="./ai_detection.png">